ViFLara/Python-Classes/README.md

 * Generate, copy, move, write and read information from external files.
 * Using date and time information and relating different dates.
 * Managing and creating custom exceptions with try, except, else and finally.
+* Installing and using Python packages and making requests.